rapid7/metasploit-framework/documentation/modules/post/hardware/rftransceiver/rfpwnon.md

   **PPAD**

   Binary data to append to packet.
-Example: "0101" Default: None
+(Example: "0101")  Default: None

   **TPAD**

   Binary data to add to end of packet.
-Example: "0101" Default: None
+(Example: "0101")  Default: None

   **RAW**

-  Do not do PWM encoding on packet, Default: False
+  Do not do PWM encoding on packet.
+Default: False

   **TRI**

   Use trinary signals.
-Default False
+Default: False

   **EXTRAVERBOSE**

-  Adds some extra status messages
+  Adds some extra status messages.

   **INDEX**

   USB Index number.
-Default 0
+Default: 0

   **DELAY**

   How many milliseconds to delay before transmission.
 Too fast tends to lock up the device.
-Default 0.5 seconds (500)
+Default: 500 (0.5 seconds)

 ## Scenarios